US judge blocks Sanofi, Regeneron from selling cholesterol drug

 U.S. District Judge Sue Robinson in Delaware ordered that the ban not take effect for 30 days to give Sanofi and Regeneron time to appeal.

-Amgen was up 4.9 percent in after hours trading, while Sanofi's U.S. shares and Regeneron were down 4 and 1.1 percent, respectively.
+Amgen was up 4.9 percent in after-hours trading, while Sanofi's U.S. shares were down 4 percent.
+Regeneron was down 1.1 percent before the company requested that trading be halted.

 Thousand Oaks, California-based Amgen makes a rival drug called Repatha.